 We want to believe our parents will always be strong—and that the medical field can give them back all the vitality they’ve enjoyed.

-But taking time to really look at what they need can help them keep the freedoms they enjoy while giving them the support they need.
+But taking time to really look at where they are struggling can help them keep the freedoms they enjoy while giving them the support they need.

 No one knows what tomorrow brings.
 Mom falls and breaks her hip, Dad has unexpected health issues, you get sick….